Generation Patient Applauds Re-Introduction of Legislation to Combat Deceptive Drug Ads

 • We commend the wording here, on page 17: “FDA recommends that when firms choose to voluntarily address misinformation, they prioritize (1) misinformation that has current relevance (e.g., misinformation that is trending or actively spreading on internet-based platforms) and (2) misinformation that is being spread by independent third parties that have large follower bases or hold positions of trust because those users may have a wider range or a higher degree of influence.
 For example, a post by a social media personality with a large follower count will generally reach a broader group of users compared to a user with a small follower count.”

-• We are concerned that the guidance excludes television and radio advertisements, even when those ads are distributed online, such as through streaming services.
+• We are concerned that the guidance excludes television and radio advertisements, even when those ads are distributed, such as through streaming services.
 TV ads often feature celebrities promoting medical products, and many of these celebrities also use their social media platforms to push the same products.
 This creates a crossover between TV and social media that amplifies misinformation, yet TV ads are notably excluded from this guidance.
 We believe this omission overlooks a critical component of how misinformation spreads, particularly given the role of celebrity endorsements in both mediums.

 We would like to reiterate that developing pathways for misinformation education cannot be done without the people most impacted being involved in direct development, especially those voices and experiences independent of private healthcare industry funding.
 We greatly look forward to supporting the FDA’s efforts through our collective and deeply informed young adult patient community.
 Thank you for including our perspectives in the finalization of this guidance.